 Wise Organic Pastures believes that animals should be treated with dignity and allowed to roam free.
 Meat is no place for antibiotics or hormones or pesticides.
 Families, not big business, make the best farmers and that the quality and purity of the foods we eat is not negotiable.
 Heksher: Crown Heights Kosher and OU.
 Products: Chicken, Turkey, and Beef.
 Distribution: Online shipping is available.
 Contact:email@example.com or 718-596-0400

 Another major player in ethical kashrut is Uri L’Tzedek, an Orthodox social justice organization guided by Torah values and dedicated to combating suffering and oppression.

-Launched by Uri L’Tzedek, the Tav HaYosher is an initiative to bring workers, restaurant owners and community members together to create just workplaces in kosher restaurants.
+Through community based education, leadership development and action, Uri L’Tzedek creates discourse, inspires leaders, and empowers the Jewish community towards creating a more just world.
+Tav HaYosher, launched by Uri L’Tzedek, is a local, grassroots initiative to bring workers, restaurant owners and community members together to create just workplaces in kosher restaurants.

 Thousands of workers are paid below minimum wage.
 Even more are denied their legal rights to overtime pay and time off.
 Workers are often subjected to unsafe and abusive working conditions.

 There are three standards that a restaurant must meet to qualify for the Tav HaYosher: